oar-team/batsim/doc/proto_description.md

 job submissions are acknowledged.

-The following two figures outline how submissions should be done (depending whether Redis is enabled).
+The following two figures outline how submissions should be done (depending whether Redis is enabled or not).

 ### Without Redis
 ![dynamic_submission](protocol_img/dynamic_job_submission.png)